Monte Kaolino

 Monte Kaolino is a sand dune in Hirschau, Bavaria, Germany.
-It consists of 35000000 t of sand, a by-product of kaolinite production over the years.
+It consists of 35000000 t of sand, a by-product of the nearby kaolinite production.
 The sand dune is now used as a ski resort for sand skiing and sandboarding, in addition to other activities.

-Sand-skiing and sandboarding
+History

 By the 1950s the pile of sand had grown large enough that people experimented with skiing on it, and in 1956 a ski club was formed.
 Uniquely to this hill, skiing is done directly on the sand and as a result, its operating season is inverse with ski areas elsewhere - it only opens in summer, even though the area does snow in winter.

-The hill is home to the Sandboarding World Championships.
+The hill is the only sandsports facility equipped with a ski lift, and used to host the Sandboarding World Championship until 2007.
+A smaller scale competition, SandSpirit, is still held every year in July.

-Recent history

 The area was extensively renovated in 2007.
 In addition to the ski hill, there are also camping facilities, a pool, a geopark, and trails.

-In 2009 a funicular elevator to the top of the hill was installed.
+Campsite

+The campsite, which was created in the 1950s, was significantly enlarged in 2007.
+There are 350 pitches on the campsite and six mobile homes.
+The mobile homes are for four persons and they are equipped with showers, toilet and a kitchen.
+Long-term camping is also possible.

+In the past the campsite won several prices: